gpujs/gpu.js/README.md

 ### Adding strongly typed functions

-To strongly type a function you may use options.
-Options take an optional hash values:
+To strongly type a function you may use settings.
+Settings take an optional hash values:
 `returnType`: optional, defaults to float, the value you'd like to return from the function `paramTypes`: optional, defaults to float for each param, a hash of param names with values of the return types